bishopb/pattern/README.md

 For the reasons mentioned above.
 Personally, I wrote this library because I kept referring to the official docs on the argument order for the built-ins and because common use cases aren't handled concisely.
+In summary, this library lets me write less code and be more clear in meaning.

 ### Why not add more stringy methods, like `length()`, to `Subject`?